- Podcast artwork that meets Apple Podcasts requirements

 - The terms “Apple Inc.”, “Apple Podcasts”, “Apple Music”, “iTunes Store”, or “iTunes”.

-Full list of requirements may be found on Apple Podcast Connects Requirements page.
+A full list of requirements may be found on Apple Podcast Connects Requirements page.